 Parties are generally in favor of increased BIP incentive levels.
 However, as discussed above similarly in PG&E's BIP incentive section, it is unclear whether or how SCE's calculation methodology should be modified to further increase incentive rates.
 Additionally, SCE's response to IPC's data request contains ambiguities and numbers that require additional analysis.
-We therefore
+Subsequent comments by SCE have noted that the proposed incentive levels in the testimony were incorrectly calculated, and if the current budget and incentive levels are implemented it may necessitate correction through a Petition for Modification.
+SCE requests that the Commission authorize an incentive budget, and direct them to submit a Tier 2 advice letter calculating the appropriate incentive levels, as has been previously approved in past DR decisions.
+Given the errors in calculations and lack of record at hand to revise the incentive rates, we authorize